Kevin-CodeCrew/coding_concepts_dotnet_sprint_3/controllers_routing.md

 ## Request Body

-You learned how to do this in JavaScript using `fetch`.
+In class, you may have learned how to do this in JavaScript using `fetch`.
 Here's a JavaScript request to your `cohorts` resource in your API.

 ```js
 fetch("http://localhost:5000/cohorts", {